DevCycleHQ/devcycle-docs/docs/home/feature-management/getting-started/feature-types.md

 - Rule will be set to Variation Configuration 2.
 - Development Environments will be enabled immediately.
 - Production and Staging Environments will not be enabled
-- Production will have a pre-set stepped rollout of Configuration 2 set up with empty schedules with 10%, 50%, and 100% steps.

 ### Experiment